Best GEO Tools for Cybersecurity Companies in 2026

 Can GEO drive actual pipeline for cybersecurity SaaS companies or just brand awareness?

 GEO drives pipeline through high-intent query coverage.
-One Series B EDR vendor attributed 23% of pipeline to AI-influenced channels within four months of using GrackerAI.
-AI search users have higher purchase intent than traditional organic visitors because they are asking specific evaluation questions.
+AI search users tend to have higher purchase intent than traditional organic visitors because they are asking specific evaluation questions rather than browsing.

 What cybersecurity content types are most effective for AI citation?